Creatiwity/witycms-doc/installation.md

 * **Password**:
 * **Database name***:

 *Prefix tables* field allows you to defined the prefix added at the beginning of the name of the tables.
 We advise you to let the value "**wity**" (nb: an underscore character will be automatically added after the prefix).
+This prefix allows you to separate the wityCMS tables from other tables that you might use in the same database.

 * **Prefix for tables***: wity